WJVincent/Feb-2024/1-module/1-week/4-day/README.md

 /*
 Split

-1. Does not mutate input array
+1. Does not mutate input string
 2. Splits a string into a new array

 string.split(separator, limit)